Great Lakes Piping Plovers

 Banding and Research

 The University of Minnesota sponsors the banding efforts for the Great Lakes Piping Plovers.
-Directed by Dr. Francie Cuthbert, the crew's main task is to band all adults and chicks every summer.
+Directed by Dr. Francie Cuthbert, the crew bands all chicks every summer, and re-bands nesting adults with unique color-band patterns.
 They also conduct and facilitate research on Great Lakes Piping Plovers.

 Captive-rearing is an important aspect of Great Lakes Piping Plover recovery.
 The Salvage Captive-rearing program is headed by Tom Schneider and Bonnie Van Dam of the Detroit Zoo.
 Numerous zoos nationwide send avian-specialist zookeepers for a two-week opportunity to take care of the eggs and chicks that hatch from rescued nests.